emqx/emqx-docs/en_US/security/authn/jwt.md

 ::: danger
-JWT contains authentication information by itself.
+JWT contains authentication information within the token itself.
 Once leaked, anyone can get all the permissions of the token.
 It is recommended to enable TLS encrypted transmission when using JWT.

 During the use of JWT, a token cannot be invalidated before it expires.
-Please properly set the validity time and keep the encryption information well.
+Please properly set the validity time and keep the encryption information secure.
 :::